 Answer: No, but you can keep one on the covered deck of the building or cabin you’re staying in.
 Coolers with ice sweat and most of our floors are wood so it creates damage when it gets wet from a cooler.

 Answer: No, you cannot keep any alcohol of any kind in your room, cabin, or ice cooler because of Safety and Insurance policies.
 You may purchase beer and wine coolers we have for sale in the saloon during hours with no outdoor activities.
 All other types of alcohol (Whisky, Bourbon, Gin, etc) can be brought by you to the ranch, turning it in at the bar, then we will serve it to you (free of charge) through our saloon.
 The reason for this is because we offer outdoor activities that contain certain inherent risks, and anyone using alcohol is prohibited from participating for their safety and protection.
 We reserve the right to deny outdoor activities to anyone that we believe is in non-compliance with policy #11 and offer no refunds of any kind for any or all missed activities.

 Answer: No, our rooms although modernly equipped with air conditioning and bathrooms, are not supplied with regular personal items.
 The reason being is most of our guests stay a week and supplying these items are not feasible like staying one night in a motel.
 Dude Ranches are a unique vacation, and one of the most memorable ones by almost every survey done, which means the “norm” of everyday life will be different.
 Our rooms have soap, linens & paper products.

-Answer: No, our gates open at approximately 4 pm on check in days so that our staff can prepare rooms and other parts of the ranch for incoming guests.
-We are similar to a cruise ship in that we have to allow ourselves a few hours between guests in order to clean rooms, and other maintenance things that can be best done without traffic flow.
+Answer: No, our gates open at approximately 4 pm on check-in days so that our staff can prepare rooms and other parts of the ranch for incoming guests.
+We are similar to a cruise ship in that we have to allow ourselves a few hours between guests in order to clean rooms and other maintenance things that can be best done without traffic flow.
 You do not have to arrive at 4 pm, that is just the earliest you can get inside the ranch.
 Supper is served only at 6 pm so we hope you can arrive by that hour.
 If you’re not going to make it to the ranch by 6 pm, call us 800-995-7678